msi-ris/Tutorials/rnaseq_lec.md

 - Sample storage conditions
 - Tissue type or treatment
 - Developmental time of sample
-- Bench/flat/cage/plate/tank/region/population/etc. of sample rearing or collection
+- Bench/cage/plate/tank/region/population/etc. of sample rearing or collection
 - Library preparation protocol
 - Sequencing instrument ID
 - Flowcell ID
 - Lane number\*
-- Sample barcode \*
+- Sample barcode\*

 \*: The UMGC generally pools barcodes (samples) and splits them across all lanes on a flowcell to reduce lane-specific effects from being perfectly confounded with sample ID.
 However, if you have your material sequenced at a different facility, this may not be the case.
 Keep track of this information!

 ### <a name="1.2"></a> 1.2: Common Genomics File Formats
 RNASeq, being a genomics technique, uses standard file formats for genomics